 – SEMrush Analytics

-Bonus: Using the scatter chart in Google Data Studio
+Bonus: SEO Keyword Analysis in Data Studio

 This section is inspired by an article from notprovided.eu.
 A scatter chart is one of the built-in charts in Google Data Studio.
 What makes the scatter chart effective with SEO is you see the relation of SEO metrics with each other.
-It’s an opportunity to find low hanging fruit optimizations.
+It’s an opportunity to find low-hanging fruit optimizations.

 I’ll explain the usefulness of this chart but first, let’s add it to the SEO dashboard.